CrazyFlasher/domwires-as3/README.md

 ###Features
 * Splitting logic from visual part
+* Immutable interfaces are separated from mutable to safe usage of read-only models (for example in views)
 * Possibility to use many implementations for interface easily
 * Fast communication among components using [IMessageDispatcher](http://188.166.108 .195/projects/domwires/core/doc/com/domwires/core/mvc/message/IMessageDispatcher.html)
 * Object instantiation with dependencies injections using cool [IAppFactory](http://188.166.108.195/projects/domwires/core/doc/com/domwires/core/factory/IAppFactory.html#includeExamplesSummary)
 * Easy object pooling management
-* Custom message bus (event bus) for easy and strict communication among components
+* Custom message bus (event bus) for easy and strict communication among objects

 ###Build from source (Windows)
 To build entire framework with all extensions and modules you need to: